Adventures in Surplus: Yugoslav M48 Mauser

 Where was the Yugoslav M48 Mauser produced?

-The M48 Mauser was manufactured at the Kragujevac arsenal in Yugoslavia.
-This facility later evolved into Zastava Arms and was retooled with German machinery post-WWII to produce new firearms.
+The M48 Mauser was produced at the Kragujevac arsenal in Yugoslavia, which later became known as Zastava.
+The factory was retooled with German machinery after WWII.

 What is the significance of assembly numbers on the M48 Mauser?